Shreveport/Bossier Public Intoxication Defense Attorney

 As we mentioned previously, a public intoxication charge is a misdemeanor, but it can have an enduring impact on your life.
 It can cost you everything – your freedom, your future, or both.

 You’ll face fines and possible jail time, and you could also lose your job and your reputation.
 And the charge will remain on your criminal record where it can pop up to haunt you for years in the future.
-It’s best to fight the charges so you can have a clean slate to move on with your life.
+It’s best to fight the charges by hiring a private attorney so you can have a clean slate to move on with your life.

 Charged with Public Intoxication?
 Call Michael J. Vergis To Get it Sorted Today